heikkiket/gallery/docs/why.md

 That kind of photo collection is easy to sync with Rsync, Nextcloud or whatever tool.

-## How to create a simple photo library?
+## How to create a simple photo library

 Create a directory tree containing pictures plus a gallery.toml file.
 An example directory tree could look like this:
 ```